NieDzejkob/cairo-svgpath/README.md

 # cairo-svgpath

-Draw on cairo surfaces using SVG path syntax, with compile-time parsing.
+Draw on cairo surfaces using SVG path syntax, with compile-time parsing and conversion.

 ```rust
 use cairo_svgpath::svgpath;